 The Remuneration Committee reviews fees for Non-Executive directors annually, utilising data on and trends in Director and Chairperson remuneration in the relevant group of the top 500 ASX-listed companies in Australia (from published reports), as well as data obtainable on director remuneration in a number of peer companies either from the same industry or with similar market capitalisation and financial performance.
-Remuneration consultants (2019, Godfrey Remuneration Group) have been used every three years to assist in this process with an engagement for this purpose in FY19.
+Remuneration consultants have been used regularly to assist in this process.

 The Board has to date employed a simple remuneration policy whereby only fees and statutory superannuation benefits are payable.
-The table on page 20 of this report shows fees paid to Non-Executive Directors for the 2020 and 2019 financial years.
+The table on pages 21-22 of this report shows fees paid to Non-Executive Directors for the 2021 and 2020 financial years.
 Non-Executive Directors do not participate in any share or performance rights plans.
 Non-Executive Directors are entitled to reimbursement of travel or other reasonable expenses incurred by them in the course of discharging their duties.